Should You Take Creatine Before or After Workout?

 Taking your creatine post-workout may help to better fuel recovery.
 However, as with taking creatine before exercise, there are limited studies available to support any significant differences between the two different times.

-Taking creatine after a workout may be helpful for those who already take protein post-workout and want to combine their supplements.
+Taking creatine after a workout may be helpful for those who already take a protein post-workout and want to combine the two.

 Can You Consider Creatine a Pre-Workout?

-Don’t get me wrong, you can use creatine as a pre-workout, you can even combine it with your favorite pre-workout.
-However, you may feel more energized before your workout from taking a pre-workout supplement as these typically contain caffeine or other stimulants.
+Don't get me wrong, you can use creatine as a pre-workout, and you can even combine it with your favorite pre-workout.
+However, if you feel more energized before your workout from taking a pre-workout supplement it will likely be the result of caffeine or other stimulants, which are commonly found in pre-workouts.

 If you already take creatine consistently, there’s no need to move it to before your workout routine as the differences will be nil to none.
 However, if you move creatine to post-workout and opt to add in a pre-workout supplement, you may notice even greater improvements in energy during your next gym sesh.